-- 4.43 The Implementation Plan to support the Digital and Smart City Strategy has been developed and can be found in Appendix 4. - 4.44 This Plan will be reported as part of this quarterly update and will be reported to Policy and Sustainability Committee annually in the update on the delivery of the Strategy.
+- 4.49 The Implementation Plan to support the Digital and Smart City Strategy has been developed and can be found in Appendix 4. - 4.50 This Plan will be reported as part of this quarterly update and will be reported to Policy and Sustainability Committee annually in the update on the delivery of the Strategy.
 Key deliverables which are significantly changed, or which will no longer be taken forward will be added to the table at the end of this.
-There are no deliverables in this category at this point. - 4.45 The Plan is a snapshot of work at a point in time.
-The date of this is noted on the plan.
+There are no deliverables in this category at this point.